Green Bay Road Bridge

-The Green Bay Road Bridge is a Pratt pony truss bridge across the Manitowoc River in Manitowoc Rapids.
+The Green Bay Road Bridge is a Pratt pony truss bridge across the Manitowoc River in Manitowoc Rapids, Wisconsin.
 The 150 ft bridge was built in 1887 by the Wisconsin Bridge and Iron Company and was the second river crossing built at its location.
 Originally a road bridge, the bridge is now used for a bicycle and walking trail; it is in good condition and is considered a historically significant example of a pony truss road bridge.
 The bridge was added to the National Register of Historic Places on August 3, 1998.